This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place the yeast, warm water, olive oil and sugar in your stand mixer bowl and stir together with a spoon.
+• Place the yeast, warm water, olive oil, and sugar in your stand mixer bowl and stir together with a spoon.

 • Add in half of the flour and mix together with a spatula or spoon.
 Place the dough hook on your stand mixer.
 On low speed, slowly add in the rest of the flour.
-Add the salt.

 • Remove the dough and lightly oil the mixing bowl.
 Place the dough ball back into the bowl, turning to coat.

-• Remove the dough and cut into six equal portions.
+• Remove the dough and cut it into six equal portions.
 Make each portion into a ball, pulling tightly towards the bottom of the ball.
 Roll in between your hand and the counter to give it a nice round shape.

 • Cover your baking sheet with parchment paper and place the six dough balls onto the baking sheet.
 Using a sharp knife, make an “X” on the top center.